abeer001-6/india-japan-economic-relations/README.md

 ## Limitations

-- Some years have partial-year or non-disaggregated figures depending on what was publicly reported at the time of writing (marked accordingly in the data files).
+- Some years have partial-year or non disaggregated figures depending on what was publicly reported at the time of writing (marked accordingly in the data files).
-- This is a snapshot analysis using published figures, not primary data collection — intended as a portfolio/academic exercise, not a research publication.
+- This is a snapshot analysis using published figures, not primary data collection intended as a portfolio/academic exercise, not a research publication.

 ## Author

-Abeer Upadhyay — BBA (Finance), Indian Institute of Technology Patna
+Abeer Upadhyay BBA (Finance), Indian Institute of Technology Patna

 ## License

-This project is licensed under the MIT License — see [LICENSE](LICENSE) for details.
+This project is licensed under the MIT License see [LICENSE](LICENSE) for details.